Kiiskii/push_swap/README.md

 3. Repeat until all values are back in stack A.
 Finally, rotate stack A so the smallest value is at the top, completing the sorting process.

-Below is a GIF demonstrating the sorting process:
+Below is a GIF demonstrating the sorting process.
+Credit for the creating the visualizer goes to github.com/o-reo:
 ![push_swap](visualize_push_swap.gif)

 ## Improvement points